The Benefits of Having Diverse Survey Respondents

 A survey respondent is any person who completes a survey, and their responses are invaluable for understanding various topics.

-It is vital to track survey respondents using a system that captures relevant information such as contact details.
+Tracking survey respondents using a system that captures relevant information such as contact details is vital.

 You can do this by implementing an automated system where participants enter their information before they start the survey or manually enter data